NCEAS/oss-lessons/message-box/message-box.md

 - This is the crux of the message box
 - Why should you audience care?
 - What about your research is important for them to know?
-- Whay are you talking to them about it?
+- Why are you talking to them about it?

 ![](images/SoWhat.png)